saiyien/user-joborder-app-frontend/README.md

 3. Navigate to the user details page by clicking on a user's name from the user list.

-4. You will see user details and a map displaying the user's location and job order pickup and dropoff points.
+4. You will see user details and a map displaying the job order pickup and dropoff points.